Articles on Objective Justification

 (AP, IV, par.
 103.)

-Thus the many places where the Confessions speak of faith apprehending the forgiveness of sins are also statements of Objective Justification, for they refer to a forgiveness that was already accomplished through the suffering and death of the Lamb of God.
+Thus the many places where the Confessions speak of faith apprehending the forgiveness of sins, or believing the forgiveness of sins, or trusting in the merits of Christ, are also statements of Objective Justification, for they refer to a forgiveness that was already accomplished through the suffering and death of the Lamb of God.

 Nor is this some novel interpretation first invented in the 19th century by C. F. W. Walther.
 As the Formula of Concord calls Luther the “chief intepreter of the Augsburg Confession,” we can further demonstrate this understanding in Luther’s commentary on Galatians 3:15: